17 Best Vegan Restaurants in Barcelona - 2026 Local’s Guide

 After multiple trips to, and a lot of time in, Barcelona I recently relocated to the city!
-After jumping through multiple bureaucratic hoops, I am happy to be able to say that I am now a local living my best vegan Barcelona life.
+It took several hops, skips, and jumps through bureaucratic hoops but I can now proudly say that I'm a local living my best vegan Barcelona life.

-During all my time in Barcelona, one thing has become very clear, this city is ultra vegan friendly!
-There aren't just a lot of vegan restaurants in Barcelona, but it's also fairly simply and easy to eat out at non-vegan restaurants here too.
+Even before becoming a local in Barcelona, one thing was very clear.
+This city is ultra vegan friendly!
+There aren't just a lot of vegan restaurants in Barcelona, but it's also fairly easy to eat out at non-vegan restaurants if you do a little research.

-Plus, vegan products are readily available, including a wide range of faux meet products like those from the incredible amazing Spanish brand Huera.
-Their chorizo, chicken, and albondigas (meatballs) are the best meant substitutes I've had anywhere in the world.
+Plus, vegan products are readily available, including a wide range of faux meat products like those from the incredible amazing Catalan brand Heura, which was created in Barcelona.
+Their chorizo, hamburger patties, chicken, and albondigas (meatballs) are the best meat substitutes I've had anywhere in the world.
+So, you'll naturally find them in many grocery stores and on many vegan menus around the city.
 Additionally, the produce in Spain, including Barcelona, is to die for.
-Seriously, I sometimes get a little turned on when I'm at a farmers market or in a fancy grocery store because it's all so beautiful and appealing.

 Best Vegan Restaurants in Barcelona